bluelabsio/records-mover/docs/source/records_mover.records.rst

    I exclude UntypedRecordsHints and RecordsFormatType as it hasn't been used in any other part of the public interface.

+   I exclude DelimitedVariant as there's no way to specify a docstring, so I add out-of-band documentation below.

 .. automodule:: records_mover.records
    :members:
    :undoc-members:
    :show-inheritance:
-   :exclude-members: DelimitedRecordsFormat, ParquetRecordsFormat, ProcessingInstructions, PartialRecordsHints, RecordsSchema, RecordsFormat, UntypedRecordsHints, RecordsFormatType
+   :exclude-members: DelimitedRecordsFormat, ParquetRecordsFormat, ProcessingInstructions, PartialRecordsHints, RecordsSchema, RecordsFormat, UntypedRecordsHints, RecordsFormatType, DelimitedVariant

    .. autoclass:: records_mover.records.DelimitedRecordsFormat
       :undoc-members: